Auditions

 We are committed to building diversity and inclusion onstage and throughout our organization.
 Actors of all ethnicities, gender identities, and abilities are highly encouraged to audition.

-Directed by Pamela Amodio
+Directed by Bobby Schultz

-PERFORMANCE DATES: May 1-17 2026 (Thurs-Sat at 7:30pm, Sun at 2pm)
+PERFORMANCE DATES: July 31-August 16, 2026 (Thurs-Sat at 7:30pm, Sun at 2pm)

 LOCATION: Almira Stephan Memorial Playhouse, 59 West Main St., Meriden